 GCTs also are divided into good-, intermediate-, or poor-risk categories based on histology, site, and extent of primary tumor, and on serum marker levels.
 Good-risk pure seminomas can be at any primary site, but are without nonpulmonary visceral metastases or marker elevations.
-Intermediate-risk pure seminomas have nonpulmonary visceral metastases with or without elevated HCG and/or LDH.
-There are no poor-risk pure seminomas, but mixed histology tumors and seminomas with elevated AFP are managed as nonseminomatous GCTs.
+Intermediate-risk pure seminomas have nonpulmonary visceral metastases with or without elevated hCG and/or LDH.
+There are no poor-risk pure seminomas, but mixed histology tumors and seminomas with elevated AFP (due to mixture with nonseminomatous components) are managed as nonseminomatous GCTs.
 Good- and intermediate-risk non-seminomatous GCTs have testicular or retroperitoneal tumors without nonpulmonary visceral metastases, and either S1 (good risk) or S2 (intermediate) levels of marker elevations.
 Poor-risk tumors have mediastinal primary tumors, or nonpulmonary visceral metastases, or the highest level (S3) of marker elevations.

 POLICYNo benefits will be provided for a covered transplant procedure or a transplant evaluation unless the Member received prior authorization through case management from Blue Cross & Blue Shield of Mississippi.

-Single autologous hematopoietic stem-cell transplantation may also be considered medically necessary as salvage therapy for germ-cell tumors:
+Single autologous hematopoietic stem-cell transplantation may be considered medically necessary as salvage therapy for germ-cell tumors:

 Tandem or sequential autologous hematopoietic stem-cell transplantation may be considered medically necessary for the treatment of testicular tumors either as salvage therapy or with platinum-refractory disease.

-Autologous stem-cell transplant is considered investigational as a component of first-line treatment for poor-risk germ-cell tumors, or as initial treatment of a first relapse (i.e., in lieu of a course of conventional chemotherapy).
+Autologous stem-cell transplant is considered investigational as a component of first-line treatment for germ-cell tumors.

 Allogeneic stem-cell transplant is considered investigational to treat germ-cell tumors, including, but not limited to its use as therapy after a prior failed autologous hematopoietic stem-cell tranplantation.